 BSON stands for Binary Javascript Object Notation.
 It is a binary-encoded serialization of JSON documents.
 BSON has been extended to add some optional non-JSON-native data types, like dates and binary data.

 BSON can be compared to other binary formats, like Protocol Buffers.
-The greater difference is that BSON is more "Schema-less" than Protocol Buffers, providing the advantage of flexibility and the slight disadvantage of space efficiency.
+The key difference is that BSON is more flexible than Protocol Buffers, offering the advantage of adaptability but potentially sacrificing some space efficiency.

 BSON Specifications and BSON Types